TomRook12/ProjectEuler/README.md

 # ProjectEuler

-Welcome to my project Euler solutions, I do these in my spare time.
-Let me know your thoughts!
+Welcome to my project Euler solutions, I am solving the problems using Python.

+If you have any feeddback on my solutions let me know, some solutions may be WIP.